Chicago Blackhawks: 2010–2012: Building up for more consistency

-2012–13: Presidents' Trophy and fifth Stanley Cup
+2012–2013: Presidents' Trophy and fifth Stanley Cup

 The Blackhawks started the lockout-shortened 2012–13 season with much success by establishing several new records.
 On January 27, 2013, they set a new franchise record for starting the season 6–0–0 after a win against the Detroit Red Wings.
-On February 19, the Blackhawks tied the NHL record previously set by the Anaheim Ducks in the 2006–07 season for earning points in the first 16 consecutive games of a season, and beat the Ducks record (28 points) by one point.
+On February 19, the Blackhawks tied the NHL record previously set by the Anaheim Ducks in the 2006–07 season for earning points in the first 16 consecutive games of a season, and defeated the Ducks' record (28 points) by one point.
 On March 6, the Blackhawks extended the NHL record to 24 games with a record of 21–0–3, and the franchise record for most consecutive wins to 11 games.
 However, they lost 6–2 to the Colorado Avalanche on March 8, their first loss in regulation, which ended their 24-game streak in which they earned at least one point, an NHL record to start a season and the third-longest in NHL history.

 The United Center also recorded its 200th consecutive combined regular season and playoff Blackhawks sell-out on March 1 against the Columbus Blue Jackets, which began during the 2007–08 season with the game against the Blue Jackets on March 30, 2008.
-The Blackhawks won the 2012–13 Presidents' Trophy for the best regular season record in the NHL, and clinched home-ice advantage throughout the playoffs.
-After dispatching the Minnesota Wild in the first round, the Blackhawks faced the Detroit Red Wings in the Western Conference Semifinals.
+The Blackhawks won the Presidents' Trophy for the best regular season record in the NHL, and clinched home-ice advantage throughout the playoffs.
+After dispatching the eighth-seeded Minnesota Wild in the first round, the Blackhawks faced the seventh-seeded Detroit Red Wings in the conference semifinals.
 The Blackhawks won the series opener but lost the next three games and faced elimination.
-However, the Blackhawks clawed back into the series, eventually winning the series on a goal by Brent Seabrook in overtime of Game 7.
-The team then defeated the Los Angeles Kings in five games to secure a second Stanley Cup Finals appearance in four seasons.
+However, the Blackhawks clawed back into the series, eventually winning the series on a goal by Brent Seabrook in overtime of game 7.
+The team then defeated the defending Stanley Cup champion and fifth-seeded Los Angeles Kings in five games to secure a second Stanley Cup Final appearance in four seasons.

-The Blackhawks faced the Boston Bruins, another Original Six team, in the 2013 Stanley Cup Finals.
-It was the first time since 1979 that two Original Six teams had made the Stanley Cup Finals and the first time since 1945 that the last four teams to win the Stanley Cup were in the Conference Finals.
-The Bruins made their second appearance in the Finals in three years (winning in 2011) and were making a similar resurgence as the Blackhawks.
+The Blackhawks faced the Boston Bruins in the 2013 Stanley Cup Final.
+It was the first time since 1979 that two Original Six teams had made the Stanley Cup Final and the first time since 1945 that the last four teams to win the Stanley Cup were in the conference finals.
+The Bruins made their second appearance in the Stanley Cup Final in three years (winning in 2011 in seven games against the Vancouver Canucks) and were making a similar resurgence as the Blackhawks.
 On June 24, the Blackhawks defeated the Bruins in the sixth game of the series to win the Stanley Cup, having overcome a 2–1 deficit with just over a minute remaining in the game.
 Bryan Bickell and Dave Bolland scored goals with 1:16 and 0:58.3 remaining in the game, just 17 seconds apart, to win 3–2.